Miles Kitselman: Tennessee

 Kitselman transferred to play for the Tennessee Volunteers.
 In week 2 of the 2024 season, he hauled in three receptions for 39 yards and a touchdown in a victory versus NC State.
 He finished the 2024 season with 22 receptions for 301 yards and four touchdowns.

+Professional career

+Kitselman was signed as an undrafted free agent by the Detroit Lions after the conclusion of the 2026 NFL draft.
+He was placed on injured reserve on August 5, 2026, and later released on August 11.